syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 ![_config.yml]({{ site.baseurl }}/images/2020-09-27-Impact-Covid-19-On-Air-Travel-1-5.gif)
 *GUI output of Dump1090*

 An OpenSky Network contributor would keep monitoring this radio data, and would then upload it to the OpenSky Network database.
-Many thousands of other contributors around the world also doing this creates a dataset of worldwide air traffic that is nbeing used to track the pandemic and to measure its secondary effects.
+Many thousands of other contributors around the world also doing this creates a dataset of worldwide air traffic that is being used to track the pandemic and to measure its secondary effects.

 OpenSky Network has released a special [Covid-19 dataset](https://zenodo.org/record/3901482#.X0aDe5NKjlw), which has proved invaluable to researchers from a multitude of fields.
 For example the Bank of England has been using the flight data for some of its [Covid-19 economic indicators](https://www.bankofengland.co.uk/report/2020/monetary-policy-report-financial-stability-report-may-2020).